Itqan-community/quran-apps-directory/docs/backlog/IMPLEMENTATION-SUMMARY.md

 ## 🎉 Conclusion

 The Quran Apps Directory platform is now **fully architected** and ready for implementation.
-All 16 epics are aligned with the .NET 8 technology stack, with comprehensive implementation details including:
+All 16 epics are aligned with the Django 5.2 technology stack, with comprehensive implementation details including:

-- Entity models and database schema
+- Django models and database schema
-- Controller endpoints and service layers
+- ViewSet endpoints and service layers
 - Frontend integration patterns
 - Security and authentication flows
 - Payment and monetization systems